 Different scenarios will subsequently be eliminated in conjunction with representatives or promoters of the company’s business lines.
 The technical solution under consideration is then discussed with the project manager to estimate costs and timelines.

 Once a go-ahead is given, the solution architect identifies the skills needed and resources available for the technical portion.
+He needs to have the right resources to successfully complete the project.
 Any recruitment will take place at this stage.

 The architect also defines and establishes rules and standards based on the company’s architecture and industry best practices.
 About 30% of the architect’s work on the project takes place here.